 A mlr3::Learner for iterative one-step-ahead forecasting.
-Wraps a mlr3pipelines::GraphLearner
+Wraps a mlr3pipelines::GraphLearner (held internally,

-(held internally, mirroring DirectForecaster and mlr3tuning::AutoTuner).
-Training is fully
+mirroring DirectForecaster and mlr3tuning::AutoTuner).
+Training is fully delegated to the graph.
+At predict time

-test rows with NA targets) backed by a single mutable data.table::data.table(), iterates
+the forecaster builds a combined task (training history + test rows with NA targets) backed by a single mutable

-task's target column so that lag and rolling features for the next step reflect the freshly
+into the combined task's target column so that lag and rolling features for the next step reflect the freshly

 predicted value.